History of the Ball of Twine

 How Big is the Ball of Twine?

 The Ball was lifted and weighed with a crane in 1988 when it was put under the present shelter.
-At that time it weighed 14,687 pounds, was 40’ 3” in diameter and 11 feet tall.
+At that time it weighed 14,687 pounds, was 40’ 3” in circumference and 11 feet tall.
 For the past several years the twine added to the Ball is first weighed and according to weight, the length is figured.
 In September, 2013, its weight is closely estimated to be 19,973 pounds!
 That’s 8,064,470 feet of sisal twine!

 What is sisal twine?